saheed-tech/A-small-Active-Directory-IAM-lab-using-Windows-Server-and-two-Windows-8.1-clients/README.md

-# Active Directory Simulation – Seedorf Tech
+# Active Directory Simulation – Seedorf Tech Solutions

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Seedorf Tech**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.